 Emergency care is necessary if bodywide tingling occurs alongside other serious symptoms, such as intense chest pain, and anxiety management strategies do not help.
 Examples of these strategies include deep breathing and muscle relaxation.

 Anxiety is more than just an emotional experience.
-It affects the whole body because the body responds to a perceived threat by initiating the fight-or-flight response to prepare the person to deal with the threat.
+It affects the whole body because the body responds to a perceived threat by initiating the

 Other symptoms of anxiety that a person might notice